AM-2304/SpeedySui/README.md

-# SpeedySui
+# Drug-Label OCR

 SpeedySui is a Python-based image processing toolkit designed for tasks such as decolorization, scaling, and optical character recognition (OCR).
-This project is a fork of the original repository [dvfn19/SpeedySui](https://github.com/dvfn19/SpeedySui) and aims to enhance and extend its functionality.

 ## Features